anthonytheinventor/Adafruit-DVI-HSTX-Extended/README.md

 The main header is renamed from `Adafruit_dvhstx.h` to **`Adafruit_dvhstx_extended.h`**, so this fork can live alongside Adafruit's original without the Arduino IDE getting confused about which one to use.
 Sketches using this fork should `#include <Adafruit_dvhstx_extended.h>`.

-> **Note:** If you ever submit this to the Arduino Library Manager, keep in mind "Adafruit" in the name may raise trademark flags there since this isn't an official release.
-Fine for a personal fork/install, just something to consider for a Library Manager submission.

 ## Documentation

 See the examples in the `examples` folder — they should work unmodified on the Adafruit Feather RP2350, Metro RP2350, and Fruit Jam, or any board that defines `PIN_CKP`, `PIN_D0P`, `PIN_D1P`, and `PIN_D2P`.
 If those are defined, just use `DVHSTX_PINOUT_DEFAULT`.